 443-330-5341; toll-free 1-866-806-8400

 Provides accurate and current information to individuals with autism, their families and professionals.
-Contact an caring, knowledgeable staff member by phone, directly through their webform (opens in new window), or e-mail.
+Contact an caring, knowledgeable staff member by phone, through their online chat service or e-mail.
 Learn about early intervention, recreation, education and medical options.
 Their website includes online resources that enables families and individuals to locate a wide range of health and human service information as it relates to autism spectrum disorders, information on services and programs throughout Maryland as well as articles, recommended reading, professional training, a calendar of autism-related events, and more.
 In addition, their Walk-in Center, offering hands-on tools and resource exchange.

 Pro Bono Counseling Project

 Assures that Maryland uninsured or under-insured, low-income families and individuals in need of mental health care are linked with licensed mental health professionals who provide care on a volunteer basis at no cost.
 This non-profit mental health referral network includes licensed and insured clinical social workers, psychologists, professional counselors, psychiatrists and nurse psychotherapists who have agreed to take at least one voluntary case each year.
 For most cases, there is no limit to the number of sessions.
 Call to request a confidential consultation.
 Referrals accepted.

 Sheppard Pratt Health System - Therapy Referral Service

 6501 North Charles Street

 A referral service for the public providing information about services for mental health and substance abuse and services.
 This is not a counseling hotline.
 Provides referral information for programs and locations within Sheppard Pratt Health System in addition to community resources.